Janet and Gordon Lankton Professor

 The central theme of his research is the interplay between nutrition and disease, including facilitating field-friendly assessment for both and elucidating how nutrition can be used as a modifiable risk factor to improve health and associated outcomes, often in the context of pregnancy and early childhood.
 This is achieved through a combination of active surveillance programs, the invention of point-of-care diagnostics, and randomized controlled trials primarily in India, Sub-Saharan Africa, and Latin America.

-Dr. Mehta received his medical degree from the All India Institute of Medical Sciences in New Delhi, India and followed it up with doctoral training in Epidemiology and Nutrition from Harvard University in Cambridge, Massachusetts, US.
-His work has been recognized with multiple awards including the NIH Technology Accelerator Challenge Prize for innovative global health diagnostics, the Norman Kretchmer Memorial Award in Nutrition and Development, the Rainer Gross Prize for innovations in nutrition and health, and the SUNY Chancellor Award for scholarship and creative activities.
+Dr. Mehta received his medical degree from the All India Institute of Medical Sciences in New Delhi, India and followed it up with doctoral degree in Epidemiology and Nutrition from Harvard University in Cambridge, Massachusetts, US.
+His work has been recognized with multiple awards including a NIH technology accelerator challenge prize for innovative global health diagnostics, the Norman Kretchmer memorial award for nutrition and development, the Rainer Gross Prize for innovations in nutrition and health, and the SUNY Chancellor award for scholarship and creative activities.